Leuchtfeuer/mautic-deutschepost/README.md

 ### Creating a Mapping Template in Mautic

-Everything else now works pretty much like for emails: Before you can integrate the first Triggerdialog action into your campaign, you have to create a template.
+Everything else now works pretty much like for emails: Before you can integrate the first Print Mailing action into your campaign, you have to create a template.

-In _"Channels" -> "Deutsche Post",_ click _"+New"_ to create a new Triggerdialog mapping template in Mautic.
+In _"Channels" -> "Print Mailing",_ click _"+New"_ to create a new Print Mailing mapping template in Mautic.

 In the tab _"Data Mapping"_, the desired data can be selected for transfer when a postcard is initiated.
 One field of type "_Zip code_" is mandatory; and of course that complete address data is required for successful postal delivery.
 Therefore, a basic set of data is already pre-assigned in every new template (which can of course be changed).